Start the morning with a cheerful breakfast. This Raspberry Baked Oatmeal is easy to bake and full of great sweet tart berries.

 In the midst of a Pantry Challenge, I had spotted a bag of raspberries in the freezer, so I decided to give it a try.
 Blueberry Bake Oatmeal didn’t attract me; neither did Peanut Butter Baked Oatmeal.
 But, Raspberry Baked Oatmeal?
 I could go for that!

-After intense consultation with the woman I consider to be the expert on baked oatmeal, I set to work tweaking her basic recipe and making something that I loved, that reheated well the next day, and that I have a sneaky suspicion might freeze well also.
-This raspberry and oat concoction was delicious, served with a little barely sweetened whipped cream.
+After intense consultation with the woman I consider to be the expert on baked oatmeal, I set to work tweaking her basic recipe and making something that I absolutely love, that reheats well the next day, and that freezes very well.
+This raspberry and oat concoction is delicious, served with a little barely sweetened whipped cream.

-Unlike the original recipe, I did not refrigerate this overnight prior to baking — and the result was exactly what I wanted: oaty goodness, not too sweet, with dots of tart sweet berries and no mush involved.
+Unlike Lynn’s original recipe, I do not refrigerate this overnight prior to baking — and the result is exactly what I wanted: oaty goodness, not too sweet, with dots of tart sweet berries and no mush involved.